osamaalmughanni/Kumiko/README.md

 ## 7 — Shared Scripts

 On this page, you can access all the scripts shared with you by others.
-As soon as another user adds you to their team, you will gain immediate access to the shared scripts.
+As soon as another user adds you to their team, you will gain immediate access.
 Any changes made by users will be automatically applied and visible to you in real-time.

 https://github.com/osamaalmughanni/docs/assets/49910802/dfb060e5-15e3-436a-a298-0140d0f220c6